peteroupc/numbers-java/api/com.upokecenter.numbers.EFloats.md

 ### Rotate
-    public static EFloat Rotate​(EFloat ed, EFloat ed2, EContext ec) Rotates the bits of an arbitrary-precision binary number's mantissa.
+    public static EFloat Rotate​(EFloat ed, EFloat ed2, EContext ec) Rotates the bits of an arbitrary-precision binary number's significand.

 **Parameters:**

-* <code>ed</code> - An arbitrary-precision number containing the mantissa to rotate.
- If this mantissa contains more bits than the precision, the most-significant bits are chopped off the mantissa.
+* <code>ed</code> - An arbitrary-precision number containing the significand to rotate.
+If this significand contains more bits than the precision, the most-significant bits are chopped off the significand.

-* <code>ed2</code> - An arbitrary-precision number indicating the number of bits to rotate the first operand's mantissa.
+* <code>ed2</code> - An arbitrary-precision number indicating the number of bits to rotate the first operand's significand.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted to the left by the given number of bits and the most-significant bits shifted out of the mantissa become the least-significant bits instead.
-If this parameter is negative, the number is shifted by the given number of bits and the least-significant bits shifted out of the mantissa become the most-significant bits instead.
+If this parameter is positive, the significand is shifted to the left by the given number of bits and the most-significant bits shifted out of the significand become the least-significant bits instead.
+If this parameter is negative, the number is shifted by the given number of bits and the least-significant bits shifted out of the significand become the most-significant bits instead.

 * <code>ec</code> - An arithmetic context to control the precision of